 If applicable, prior to the worker's entry into Israel, he will be required to undergo a COVID-19 test.
 Workers who show symptoms of COVID-19 or whose tests are positive, will not be eligible to enter Israel.
 In such case, PIBA may cancel the visa and the SEC and an alternate worker may be chosen by PIBA in his place.

-_________ representatives, in coordination with PIBA, shall coordinate the travel of the chosen auxiliary workers to Israel, which will take place in groups (if possible), on dates and times approved in advance by PIBA. ________ will notify PIBA of the travel itinerary of the workers at least ten (10) days in advance of arrival in Israel and of any changes in such, in order to enable prior notification by PIBA to the employer.
+___SESA______ representatives, in coordination with PIBA, shall coordinate the travel of the chosen auxiliary workers to Israel, which will take place in groups (if possible), on dates and times approved in advance by PIBA. _____SESA___ will notify PIBA of the travel itinerary of the workers at least ten (10) days in advance of arrival in Israel and of any changes in such, in order to enable prior notification by PIBA to the employer.
 The worker will be provided with the original copy of the SEC which he will be asked to present upon entering Israel.
 The date of the airline ticket purchased must be such that the worker will arrive in Israel within the period set out in the job offer (as soon as possible and no later than 30 days from the date of signing of the SEC).

 Upon arrival of the auxiliary worker in Israel, he will be met by PIBA representatives, and shall receive a permit for work in Israel to be stamped in his passport, valid for one year, and which may be renewed yearly, subject to PIBA procedures and Israeli legislation.